scottbucher/BirthdayBot/README.md

 ![Example usage](https://i.imgur.com/vRUQjRU.png)

-For users that's it!
+For most users that's it!
 Server owners will have to do a bit more but Birthday Bot makes it easy with the interactive setup commands `bday setup`, `bday setup message`, and `bday setup trusted`!

 ## Help